riz-l/codingLessons/README.md

   - Atom is a great text editor, and functions very similarly to VSCode.
 Atom will hold your hand less than VSCode, but will still provide you with a good experience.
 * Notepad ++
   - Download here: https://notepad-plus-plus.org/downloads/
-  - This is more or less Notepad with colours and guidelines.
+  - This is more or less Notepad with colours and guidelines - avoid unless you're feeling brave!

 ### Learning resources

-Whilst you're learing, check out the following links (but try to stay on target with learning HTML.
+Whilst you're learning, check out the following links (but try to stay on target with learning HTML.
 It's very easy to get side-tracked, and it's important to learn the basics first):

 * W3 Schools
   - Link: https://www.w3schools.com/html/